Best Internal Mobility Practices to Engage and Retain Employees

 Always provide a clear and easy-to-understand list of your professional accomplishments.
 Many job seekers make a mistake by describing the tasks they performed in previous positions, and this is irrelevant to the recruiter because they want to see what you've done.
 Simply said, your job description doesn't have any value to them.

-So, make sure you write a list of your most impressive achievements including as many details as possible (“increased website traffic by 20 percent within 3 months.”)
+Make sure you write a list of your most impressive achievements including as many details as possible ("increased on-time delivery rate by 20 percent within 3 months" or "reduced procurement costs by $500K through vendor consolidation").

 • Name of your school